thisisjab/thisisjab/README.md

+- My name is M. Hossein Jabbarzadeh (You can call me Jab).
+- I am a back-end developer and a computer engineering student.
+- I mostly work with Django and FastAPI as the main back-end framework.
+- I use Apline.js, HTMX, Bootstrap, and Tailwind CSS to beautify the front-ends.
+- Postgres and Mongodb are my first choice as database, but I have worked with MySql and SQL Server, too.
-I am a back-end developer using python/django to develop reliable and scalable websites and APIs.
-You can find more about me at my [Linkedin profile](https://linkedin.com/in/thisisjab/).
-Also, I am interested in open-source projects.
-You can reach me by my email which is heythisisjab [at] gmail.
+- You can reach me by my email which is `heythisisjab` [at] gmail.com.
+- Also, I have a [linkedin profile](https://linkedin.com/in/thisisjab/) which you may be interested to check out.